James-Battye/email-validation/README.md

 ## Benefits
 Implementing this email validation script can save your sales team a significant amount of time by ensuring that they only receive leads from potential customers with valid company email addresses.
 This allows for more efficient research and follow-up using tools like Apollo or other data enrichment tools.

-License
-This project is licensed under the MIT License.

-Changelog
-Please refer to the CHANGELOG.md for more details on updates and changes.

-Contributing
-Contributions are welcome!
-Please refer to the CONTRIBUTING.md for guidelines.

-Support
-For support or any questions, please open an issue in the GitHub repository.